 Alberta has a public gathering ban for events featuring more than 50 people outside and 15 people indoors.
 A spokesperson for the minister told the Globe and Mail, that Savage respects “the right to lawful protests.”

 The podcast, which has an oddly metal intro, is run by the Canadian Association of Oilwell Drilling Contractors.
 Savage appeared on the May 20 episode and her comments came during a conversation about the dramatic drop in oil prices.

-The relationship between the ruling United Conservative Party and environmental protesters is a strenuous one to say the least.
+The relationship between the ruling United Conservative Party and environmental protestors is a strenuous one to say the least.
 One of the first things Alberta Premier Jason Kenney did after coming into power was plug $30 million into a much-derided "energy war room" that worked to combat "misinformation" about the oil industry.
 The war-room's efforts have so far consisted mainly of spicy tweets and angry op-eds.
-After crippling rail blockades popped up country-wide in support of the Wet'suwet'en Nation’s resistance to a natural gas pipeline running through their land, Kenney announced beefed-up punishments for environmental protestors for similar actions.
+After crippling rail blockades popped up country-wide in support of the Wet'suwet'en Nation’s resistance to a natural gas pipeline running through their land, Alberta premier Jason Kenney announced beefed-up punishments for environmental protestors for similar actions.

 Alberta, who has an economy based on oil and gas, is in the midst of tremendous turmoil.
 The collapse of the price of oil paired with the COVID-19 pandemic has created one of the highest unemployment rates in Canada at 13.4% in April—only Newfoundland and Labrador and Quebec have higher rates of unemployment.
 In the interview, Savage said she believes Alberta will be at 20% unemployment before the end of the summer.